By Kirsty, on 17 July 2023

 In this issue:

-- Update from the Head of the Office for Open Science & Scholarship
+- Short update from the Head of the Office for Open Science & Scholarship

 - Deep Dive – Highlights from the Blog

 - News and Events

 - We have a Training & Support Resources for Researchers new page!

 - Indicators of Open Research – UKRN Call for priorities open until the end of April.